delph-in/pydelphin/docs/tutorials/commands.rst

 mkprof
 ------

 Rather than selecting data to send to stdout, you can also output a new [incr tsdb()] profile with the `mkprof` subcommand.
-If a profile is given via the `--source` option, the relations file of the source profile is used by default, and you may use filters and applicators to alter the data used in creating the new profile.
+If a profile is given via the `--source` option, the relations file of the source profile is used by default, and you may use a ``--where`` option to use TSQL_ conditions to filter the data used in creating the new profile.
 Otherwise, the `--relations` option is required, and the input may be a file of sentences via the `--input` option, or a stream of sentences via stdin.
 Sentences via file or stdin can be prefixed with an asterisk, in which case they are considered ungrammatical (`i-wf` is set to `0`).
 Here is an example:

 .. code:: bash